josemreis/covidnews-ml-pt/README.md

     Coronaviruses**.
 You can find it in `train/data/labeled_data`.
 For collecting the corpus, empty queries (“e”) for Newspapers in Europe in Portuguese were used.
-  - **Sampling**: the first sample strategy, up to roughly 3000 docs, involved making queries for news articles in random dates between 01/01/2018 and 01/10/2019 - not coronavirus-related - and random dates between 15/02/2020 and today using the above-mentioned label as a query parameters.
-Has this was leading to some overfitting a new strategy was adopted.
-I made queries for all news in a random date between 15/02/2020 and today, and labeled the data based on the presence of the coronavirus factiva label.
+  - **Sampling**: I made queries for all news in a random date between  01/01/2018 and 01/04/2020 in Factiva and labeled the data based on the presence of the coronavirus factiva label.
   - **Features** - unigram to 5-ngram tokenized words without stop-words and stemmed represented as a tf-idf vector.
 Only words which